clairegracey28-blip/Project1/README.md

 **Description**: Query 5 provides the user with **tournament_has_team** and **tournament** tables joined, the results grouped by tournament, and counts how many teams are associated with each tournament.

 **Managerial Justification**: This can help tournament organizers and managers evaluate the size of each event.
-Furthermore it can provide insights on staffing, scheduling, facility usage, and better sresource allocation planning by showing which tournaments have the largest number of teams.
+Furthermore it can provide insights on staffing, scheduling, facility usage, and better resource allocation planning by showing which tournaments have the largest number of teams.

 ### Query 6
 <img width="582" height="332" alt="Screenshot 2026-03-29 at 10 03 43 PM" src="https://github.com/user-attachments/assets/adc3fecc-c1f9-48e3-a85b-ad7491ec9710" />